Imagine that you are a student or a worker with a low salary and you want to improve your English proficiency.

 As a result, an undisclosed number of classes have been canceled and over 5,000 learners are reportedly trying to get their training fees back without success.
 What’s more, 80% of them once funded their courses by loans worth more than RMB 100 million (USD 14 million), according to a report of Nanfengchuang, a Chinese media outlet, on Saturday.
 The courses are gone but the loans are still there, which is a frustrating event for those involved.

-Du Xiaoman Financial, a consumer loan platform affiliated with Baidu, told KrASIA on Saturday that it has been offering a slew of aids to its borrowers involved in the Webi scandal, such as forsaking interests, and is also offering legal assistance to those who are willing to sue Webi.
+A spokesperson for Du Xiaoman Financial, a consumer loan platform affiliated with Baidu, told KrASIA on Saturday that it has been offering a slew of aids to its borrowers involved in the Webi scandal, such as forsaking interests, and is also offering legal assistance to those who are willing to sue Webi.

 JD.com’s fintech arm JD Digits has not responded to KrASIA’s request for comment.